MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

 If the cluster is currently using a supported minor revision of Istio, upgrades are only allowed one minor revision at a time.
 If the cluster is using an unsupported revision of Istio, you must upgrade to the lowest supported minor revision of Istio for that Kubernetes version.
 After that, upgrades can again be done one minor revision at a time.

 The following example illustrates how to upgrade from revision `asm-1-22` to `asm-1-23` with all workloads in the `default` namespace.
-The steps are the same for all minor upgrades and may be used for any number of data plane namespaces.
+The steps are the same for all minor upgrades and may be used for any number of namespaces.

 1. Use the [az aks mesh get-upgrades](/cli/azure/aks/mesh#az-aks-mesh-get-upgrades) command to check which revisions are available for the cluster as upgrade targets: